theit8514/docker-rsyncd/README.md

 docker run -d -p 873:873 \
               --name rsyncd \
               -e VOLUME="backup" \
-              -e OWNER=1000 \
+              -e PUID=1000 \
-              -e GROUP=100 \
+              -e PGID=100 \
               -v /srv/backup:/volume \
-              thomfab/docker-rsyncd
+              theit8514/docker-rsyncd
 ```
 This will start an rsync daemon, exposed on the standard port, with a volume named "backup", and map it to the host folder /srv/backup.
-Files created during sync will belong to user "ubuntu" and group "users" on a standard Ubuntu install.
+Files created during sync will belong to user of ID 1000 and group of ID 100.